nshkrdotcom/nshkrdotcom.github.io/content/chronoledger/_index.md

           <li><strong>Proof of Temporal Authority (PoTA):</strong> A novel consensus mechanism where trust and voting power are derived from *proven temporal accuracy*.</li>
           <li><strong>Temporal Execution Engine (TEE):</strong> An enhanced smart contract environment with native opcodes for interacting with hardware-verified time.</li>
         </ul>
-        <p>The result is a decentralized, tamper-proof, and highly accurate temporal foundation for the next generation of blockchain applications.</p>
+        <p>The result is a decentralized, tamper-proof, and highly accurate temporal foundation for the next generation of high-assurance blockchain applications.</p>
       </div>
       <div class="col-md-6 text-center">
         <div class="mermaid">